atcq9876/makers-bnb/README.md

 ### How to install the code
 - Clone this repository to your local machine:
 ``git clone git@github.com:atcq9876/makers-bnb.git``
-- Navigate to the project directory:
+- Navigate into the project directory:
 ``cd makers-bnb``
 - Install the necessary dependencies:
 ``bundle install``